 - 15.1 In recognition of the value of professional development to both the State and the State's Professional, Scientific and Technical employees, a Professional Development Committee shall be established to review the needs for professional development and training programs to improve job performance and to assist employees in developing their full professional potential. - 15.2 The Professional Development Committee shall consist of two designees of the Director of the Governor's Office of Employee Relations and two designees of the President of PEF.
 The Committee shall meet at least monthly.
 The Committee shall establish by agreement such operating procedures as it deems necessary to conduct its activities.
-In the case of a failure of the Committee to reach agreement on any matter, such matter will be referred to the Professional Development and Quality of Working Life Coordinating Committee for resolution. - 15.3 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$5,856,620 for Fiscal Year 2015-2016, to continue to fund the Public Service Training Program.
-The State shall meet and confer with PEF, within the Professional Development Committee, with regard to the expenditures of monies appropriated for the Public Service Training Program. - 15.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$1,020,112 for Fiscal Year 2015-2016, to fund a Workshop and Seminar Reimbursement Program, Labor/Management Training Program and Workforce Initiatives Program.
-The Professional Development Committee shall develop and administer a Workshop and Seminar Reimbursement Program, Career Transition Program and Workforce Initiatives Program within this funding. - 15.5 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$998,264 for Fiscal Year 2015-2016, to support supplemental training programs.
+In the case of a failure of the Committee to reach agreement on any matter, such matter will be referred to the Professional Development and Quality of Working Life Coordinating Committee for resolution. - 15.3(a) The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$5,973,752 for Fiscal Year 2016-2017, \$6,093,227 for Fiscal Year 2017-2018 and \$6,215,092 for Fiscal Year 2018-2019, to continue to fund the Public Service Training Program.
+The State shall meet and confer with PEF, within the Professional Development Committee, with regard to the expenditures of monies appropriated for the Public Service Training Program. - (b) The parties shall meet and confer to continue to identify professional development opportunities that will allow PS&T bargaining unit members to perform tasks that are currently, or might otherwise be, performed by outside vendors or consultants. - 15.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$1,040,514 for Fiscal Year 2016-2017, \$1,061,324 for Fiscal Year 2017-2018 and \$1,082,551 for Fiscal Year 2018-2019 to fund a Workshop and Seminar Reimbursement Program, a Certification and Licensure Exam Fee Program, a Labor/Management Training Program and a Workforce Initiatives Program.
+The Professional Development Committee shall develop and administer these programs within this funding. - 15.5 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$1,018,229 for Fiscal Year 2016-2017, \$1,038,594 for Fiscal Year 2017-2018 and \$1,059,366 for Fiscal Year 2018-2019, to support supplemental training programs.
 The State shall meet and confer with PEF, within the Professional Development Committee, with regard to the expenditures of monies appropriated for the supplemental training program.
-This would include programs designed to address the professional development needs of supervisors and individual contributors. - 15.6 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$520,200 for Fiscal Year 2015-2016, to fund Professional Development Initiatives for Nurses.
+This would include programs designed to address the professional development needs of supervisors and individual contributors. - 15.6 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$530,604 for Fiscal Year 2016-2017, \$541,216 for Fiscal Year 2017-2018 and \$552,040 for Fiscal Year 2018-2019, to fund Professional Development Initiatives for Nurses.
 The Professional Development Committee shall develop and administer Professional Development Initiatives for Nurses in accordance with the Appendix III Side Letter on that topic. - 15.7 The funds allocated in 15.3, 15.4, 15.5 and 15.6 above include the cost of administration of the respective programs.